timmy-quinn/led-matrix/03_class_notes/class_1_microcontrollers.md

 repeatedly.

 > :memo: **Challenge**
-> Modify the above code to say something else.
+> Modify the above code to send a message of your choice!

 ### Programing basics: What is code?